 So, after reading this, you may come to conclusion that most of the fields and options when creating or editing event page is completely optional with the exception of event name and starting and ending date.
 However, all of the elements of the event page have their corresponding ticket template element which can be used to display any and all the information you have entered here on the ticket for your event.

-Once you have finished creating your event and pressed that nice purple "Publish" button, you will notice a witty message on top which will propose to create some tickets types for your event rigt away or you can do so by visiting Ticket Types section of Tickera menu.
-Also, once you have published your event, an API key for that event will be automatically created which you will be then able to use with our Checkinera apps.
+Regardless of which editor you're using, once you have finished creating your event and clicked on the "Publish" button, you will notice a witty message on top which will propose to create some tickets types for your event right away or you can do so by visiting Ticket Types section of Tickera menu.
+Also, the very moment you have published your event, an API key for that event will be automatically created which you will be then able to use with our Checkinera apps.